MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 ## To categorize email for analysis

 1. Follow the steps to add the blob storage dataset.
-2. Follow the steps [to categorize meetings](#to-categorize-meetings-for-analysis) for the blob storage dataset and in **step 5**, select to **Auto-Categorize Meetings** for your blob storage dataset.
+2. Follow the steps [to auto-categorize meetings](#to-categorize-meetings-for-analysis) for the blob storage dataset and in **step 5**, select to **Auto-Categorize Meetings** for your blob storage dataset.
 This option will randomly select a sample of 10,000 meetings to auto-categorize.
 3. After the meetings are auto-categorized, go to **Query Builder** > **Filter Meetings** to show those categorized by the model and confirm that you agree with the model categorizations in all the categories.
-4. After confirming the model categorizations, select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all meetings and email in the whole dataset based on the sample categorizations, which will take time based on the size of the dataset.
+4. After confirming the model categorizations, select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all meetings and email in the whole dataset based on the sample categorizations; this might take some time based on the size of the dataset.
 5. To add or change categories for your analysis, such as to focus on a subset of the data, select **Refine Categorization** to create a copy of the selected analysis and then repeat the previous steps [to categorize meetings for analysis](#to-categorize-meetings-for-analysis).

 After you auto-categorize the full dataset, you'll see email activity included in the data analysis.
 The following graphic shows analysis that includes email activity.